SQL Injection

 Understanding Parameterization

-The way cfqueryparam works to protect you from SQL Injection actually has nothing to do with data type validation, but rather how it seperates the variable as a parameter, or an input into the SQL statement.
+The way cfqueryparam works to protect you from SQL Injection actually has nothing to do with data type validation, but rather how it separates the variable as a parameter, or an input into the SQL statement.

 When you have a query such as: